7+ Best Microlearning Platforms

 • An intuitive and smart interface delivers a user-friendly experience

-• No premium onboarding support with their Basic plan
+• No premium onboarding support with the Basic plan

-Lessonly is a “powerfully simple” learning platform.
-They offer an LMS-style platform teams can use to take courses and practice training.
+Seismic Learning is a “powerfully simple” learning platform.
+They offer an LMS-style platform that teams can use to take courses and practice training.

-The core areas Lessonly say their software helps to tackle are; customer service, sales, training, and enterprise.
+The core areas Seismic Learning says their software helps to tackle are; customer service, sales, training, and enterprise.

-For instance, it does this by streamlining information in their knowledge database, automating newsletters and communications, tracking employee training, and enabling users to customize how they manage their work.
+For instance, it does this by streamlining information in its knowledge database, automating newsletters and communications, tracking employee training, and enabling users to customize their work.

 Pros